 Quill pens, or feather pens, were popular writing tools as early as the 7th century.
 Made simply from a large feather (usually from a goose or swan), the feather and shaft were cured to improve sturdiness and durability.
 The hollow shaft acted as a natural ink reserve, while the tip was shaped into a nib that could be repeatedly dipped in ink and used to write.

 Taylor’s fountain pen songs have an element of sacred nostalgia.
 In her 2022 acceptance speech at the Nashville Songwriter Awards, Taylor said that this song category paints “a vivid picture of a situation, down to the chipped paint on the door frame and the incense dust on the vinyl shelf.
 Placing yourself and whoever is listening right there in the room where it all happened.
 The love, the loss, everything.
-The songs I categorise in this style sound like confessions scribbled and sealed in an envelope, but too brutally honest to ever send.”
+The songs I categorize in this style sound like confessions scribbled and sealed in an envelope, but too brutally honest to ever send.”

 So, it should come as no surprise that songs like “All Too Well,” “Cornelia Street,” “Cruel Summer,” “White Horse,” and “Maroon” are on the Taylor Swift Fountain Pen playlist.

 The first fountain pen dates back to 1702, and was actually inspired by the quill pen.
 Fountain pens allow for natural ink flow from the ink reservoir through the tip of the pen with a replaceable cartridge.
-Fountain pens are a popular choice for calligraphy, since the user has control over the speed, angle, and width of the lines.
-Whether you use one to pen a letter to your lover or address your wedding invitations, a fountain pen is a sophisticated, dramatic choice for modern-day writing.
+Fountain pens are popular for calligraphy, since the user has control over the speed, angle, and width of the lines.
+Whether you use one to pen a letter to a lover or address wedding invitations, a fountain pen is a sophisticated, dramatic choice for modern-day writing.

 What’s a glitter gel pen song, you ask?
-“Frivolous, carefree, bouncy, syncopated perfectly to the beat, Giltter Gel Pen lyrics don’t care if you don’t take them seriously because they don’t take themselves seriously,” Taylor explained in her Nashville Songwriter Award acceptance speech.
+“Frivolous, carefree, bouncy, syncopated perfectly to the beat, Glitter Gel Pen lyrics don’t care if you don’t take them seriously because they don’t take themselves seriously,” Taylor explained in her Nashville Songwriter Award acceptance speech.
 “Glitter Gel Pen lyrics are the drunk girl at the party who tells you that you look like an angel in the bathroom.”

 On the Taylor Swift Glitter Gel Pen playlist, you’ll find sing-along-ready anthems like “You Need to Calm Down,” “22,” “You Belong With Me,” and “We Are Never Ever Getting Back Together.”
-After all, is there a more Taylor Swift glitter lyric than “Best believe I’m still bejeweled/When I walk in the room/I can still make the whole place shimmer/?”
+After all, is there a more Taylor Swift glitter lyric than “Best believe I’m still bejeweled/When I walk in the room/I can still make the whole place shimmer/”?